-* For articles and updates or to just vent, visit us on facebook;
+* For articles and updates, visit us on facebook;

 * To view permanent documents, past updates, reports, general information and meeting information http://westmorelandmarcellus.blogspot.com/

 * Our email address: email@example.com

 For the email address, click on the envelope under the photo

 * For information on PA state gas legislation and local control: http://pajustpowers.org/aboutthebills.html-